AzFoxxo/Viso-Fox/isa.md

 4. Updates the stack pointer (SP) to point to the new top of the stack.
 5. Sets the PC to the address of the interrupt handler from the IVT.

-When the interrupt handler completes, it uses the `IRET` instruction to return control back to the program.
+When the interrupt handler completes, it uses the `iret` instruction to return control back to the program.
 The CPU performs the following steps:

 1. Pops the PC (Program Counter) from the stack.
 2. Pops FLAGS from the stack.